astuder/ModemHAT/README.md

 The modem is configured for automatic baudrate detection, supporting any standard DTE rate up to 307.2 kps.

+## Modem Reset

 Before first use after power-up, the modem must be reset by the Raspberry Pi.

 To reset the modem, GPIO25 (pin 22) is set low for at least 500ms, then set high, followed by a delay of at least 300ms.
 This can be done with the following Python script.
 ```
 import RPi.GPIO as GPIO
 import time